wwwted/ndb-cluster-workshop/labs/prework.md

 ![](./images/edelivery4.png)

 Click on shopping basket to access your software.
-Make sure all items are marked and pick "Platform" option Linux x86-64 as shown below and click "Continue".
+Make sure all items are marked and pick "Platform" option "Linux x86-64" as shown below and click "Continue".

 ![](./images/edelivery5.png)